vedph/gve-doc/usage/ux-snapshot.md

 - **add a batch of operations**: add multiple operations at once, from their DSL-based text representation.
 - **add features or sources** to a subset of operations: often, you want to add a feature (like text color) or source (like hand) to a set of operations at once.
 To this end, you can use this box: just enter the range(s) of operations you target, separated by commas, like `2, 5-7, 9` (=operations 2, 5, 6, 7, 9), and click either the pen-like button to add a feature, or the people-like button to add a source.
 A corresponding editor will open targeting all the selected operations (these will be highlighted in the list).
 - **add a new operation**: adds a single operation at the bottom of the list.
 You can then move it if needed.

+The **list of operations** includes one row per operation, with these columns:

+- the operation's position (1, 2, etc.).
+Note that this is not an identifier: if you reorder or delete operations, this number will change.
+- actions buttons for the operation:
+  - edit
+  - delete
+  - run operations up to this operation
+  - clone operation
+  - move operation up
+  - move operation down
+- the operation's ID.
+This is a unique alphanumeric ID assigned by software to each operation.
+- the operation's type.
+- the operation's coordinates relative to the text it affects:
+  - `at`: the coordinate to the first selected character.
+  - `run`: the number of characters to select starting from `at`.
+- the text value of the operation when it adds new text (i.e. it is a replace or add operation).
+- the group ID (`gid`) of the operation.
+This is an arbitrary human-friendly ID manually assigned by users to group logically connected operations together.
+- the operation's features.
+- the operation's sources count.
+Hovering the mouse on the count will show the sources identifiers.